graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 }
 ```

+This type definition results in an object in 2 possible configurations from our business requirements:
+- emailed claims have a NonNull `email` field but `null` `operatorCode` and `phone`
+- claims received by phone have NonNull `operatorCode` and `phone` fields but `null` `email` field

+It's easy to see how this would result in extra work by the client consuming the response as `null` checks would have to be made.

 #### Goal:

-Define `Claim` in a way that maximizes the number of non-null fields.
-By doing that we reduce the number of null checks required on the client side.
+Define `Claim` in a way that maximizes the number of non-`null` fields.
+By doing so we reduce the number of `null` checks required on the client side.

 #### Solutions:

-In the original Claim type all fields are nullable except for `text` API consumers will need to check every value before processing it.
+In the original `Claim` type all fields are nullable except for `text`.
+API consumers will need to check every value before processing it.

 ##### Consider two solutions:

-1. Create a new type with related fields 2) Use union types with fragments
+1. Create a new type with related fields
+2. Use [`union`](https://spec.graphql.org/June2018/#sec-Unions) types with fragments

 ##### Solution 1: Create a new type with related fields

-Let's create a new type `ClaimByPhone` that contains `phone` and `operatorCode` both of which are NonNull.
-Then our scheme can be represented as follows:
+Let's create a new type `ClaimByPhone` that contains NonNull `phone` and `operatorCode` fields.
+Then our schema can be represented as follows:

 ```graphql
 type Claim {